spencer-shadley/completed-class/02-Lesson-Plans/Grading-Rubrics/README.md

 ![Recommended Grade](Assets/03-recommended-grade.png)

-You're encouraged to personalize the feedback before submitting it via Bootcampspot, but avoid spending more and a minute or two doing so.
+You're encouraged to personalize the feedback before submitting it via Bootcampspot, but avoid spending more than a minute or two doing so.
 Written feedback should be brief and concise.
 Invite students who desire additional support to come to office hours to discuss.